ingresso-group/slate/source/includes/_trolley.md

 used to identify your trolley as you add or remove orders.

+<aside class="warning">We plan to make a breaking change to the way send methods
+are handled for integrations that add multiple items to a trolley.
+If you plan to do this we can provide more detail if you contact us at api@ingresso.co.uk.
+If you only plan to reserve a single item at a time the change will not affect you.</aside>

 ### Request

 > **Example request - adding best available tickets to a new trolley, specifying specific discount codes**